Hash2402/Inventory-GENAI-Service/Readme.md

 │   └── cli.py                          # Command-line interface to interact with MCP
 │
-├── openapi.yaml                        # OpenAPI schema (used to help LLM format responses) ├── start_all.bat                       # Bonus: Script to run all components in new terminal tabs └── README.md                           # Documentation and setup instructions
+├── openapi.yaml                        # OpenAPI schema (used to help LLM format responses) ├── start_all.bat                       # Bonus: Script to run all components in new terminal tabs (WINDOWS) ├── start_all.sh                        # Bonus: Script to run all components in new terminal tabs (MACOS) ├── requirements.txt                    # Dependencies of the entire system.
+Required If you are running start_all files directly.
+└── README.md                           # Documentation and setup instructions
 ```
 ### inventory-service/